DataDog/hiring-engineers/src/macos_agent_install.md

 ---------------------------------------------------------------------------------
 ```

-## Launch the Datadog Agent GUI
+## Datadog Agent GUI

-From the Command Line, I launched the Datadog Agent GUI to ensure that it was collecting metrics:
+From the command ine, I launched the Datadog Agent GUI to ensure that it was collecting metrics:
 ```commandline
 ~ » datadog-agent launch-gui                                    jeremy@kalachakra
 ```